nicobove94/todoList/README.md

 # todoList
 Basic Java TODO List.
 Mostly doing this to practice abstract classes, GUIs and git.
+Still not finished yet, so the GUI does not work.